GoGuardian

 Educating Students on SEL

 In order to create a Zen Classroom, you must first work on educating your students.
 True Zen comes from knowledge.
-Students have a right to know why SEL is so important, not only in how learning social and emotional skills can benefit them, but also in knowing the dangers of failing to improve upon SEL.
+Students have a right to know why SEL is so important, not only in how Learning social and emotional skills can benefit them, but also in knowing the dangers of failing to improve upon SEL.
 Additionally, without the education, many students will simply think that this is “one more thing” they “have to do in school.”
 Be transparent with your students.
 As educators, we want this; why should we expect any different from our students?

 But how do you educate students on emotional intelligence?
 In my classroom, we use several different techniques.
 One method to increase our emotional intelligence is to use children’s books.
 These work at all levels (I teach high school) and make a difficult subject just a little bit easier to manage.
 There are TONS of great books out there to choose from.
 Some of our favorites include the I Am series (I Am Yoga, I Am Love, etc.), I Am Enough, and the picture books Journey, Quest, and Return.
 Picture books are often my favorite because while all books are subjective to a certain degree, picture books really allow for personal expression in the perception of the message.
 Personal expression is important when teaching emotional intelligence, as everyone perceives events differently.
 By hearing these differences, we are truly able to understand those differences.
 This understanding leads to more compassion for others, which is a component of emotional intelligence.